 This activity was developed at one of our storyprops and games workshops.
-We started running these in the eighties long before props, puppets and games got commercialised and sold "off the peg" by publishers and education companies.
-Our idea was to come up with activities based on popular stories, which could later be made up and coloured in by parents working together.
-The games could be then be played later at home and also be available in school to accompany core texts.
-Colouring in, like sewing or knitting story puppets/props, was an ideal time for parents to work together in a stress free environment and talk about other issues.
+We started running these in the eighties long before props, puppets and games got commercialised and sold "off the peg" by publishers and educational companies.
+Our idea was to come up with activities based on popular stories, which could later be made up and coloured in by parents.
+The games could be then be played at home and also be available in school.
+Colouring in, like sewing or knitting, was an ideal time for parents to work together in a stress free environment and talk about other issues.
 Now we are again entering times when neither parents nor schools will be able to afford made up story puppets etc., we have made them available online.
-We would argue that in this case home made activities probably have more educational value and promote more effective collaboration with parents in supporting their children's learning.
+We would argue that in this case home made activities probably have more educational value and promote more effective collaboration with parents.